bloomreach/ui-extensions/samples/bynder_v2/README.md

 You can now start using the Bynder references that are stored in your documents to render the assets in your frontend (templates).

+### (Optional) Step 4: Add a Bynder CKeditor plugin to your project

+To be able to add images directly into rich text fields, a Bynder CKEditor plugin is needed.
+A sample implementation of such as plugin is included in this repository [here](./ckeditor).
+Please note that this sample ckeditor plugin does _not_ register asset usage with Bynder.

 ## Resources

 - [Bloomreach UI Extensions Documentation](https://documentation.bloomreach.com/library/concepts/open-ui/introduction.html)